Could electromagnetism be envisaged as a form of gravity in a metric affine framework?: Inhomogeneous Maxwell equations: From electrodynamics in curved spacetime to metric affine (gravitational) equivalent of Maxwellian electrodynamics

 We have seen that General Relativity accommodates separate field equations for gravity and electromagnetism, which are derived by a common combined (or `coupled') action.
 Let us now return to our question regarding the search for an action reproducing inhomogeneous Maxwell-like equations for $\hat{R}_{ab}$, under the condition: $S_{ab}{}^{c}=-(2/3)S_{[b}\delta_{a]}{}^{c}$ (so that the homogeneous set~\eqref{eqn:Homogeneous-Maxwell} is also satisfied).
 Motivated by~\eqref{eq-Einstein-Maxwell-action}, the simplest action we can imagine, consists of the Einstein-Hilbert and a gravitational analogue of the Maxwellian-electromagnetic action-based on the correspondence~\eqref{eq:grav-em-equivalence}.
-Hence, we consider the following
+Besides, our action (aside from the term $Q_{a}J^{a}$), is a particular case of a general model, known as \textit{quadratic theory} (e.g. see~\cite{I2},~\cite{HM} and~\cite{OVEH}).
+We consider the following: